Hanna-Frances/Functional-Programming-In-Java/Functional Programming in Java.md

 expression implements a functional interface called “Predicate.”
 The method it implements takes a value (in this case, it is of type integer as are the elements), and returns a boolean.
-The filter method inputs each element into the method.
-If false is returned, then the element is removed from the resulting stream.
+The filter method inputs each element into the method; if false is returned, then the element is removed from the resulting stream.
 Note that since the intermediate methods return new streams, we can chain methods of the stream interface when performing multiple operations; each call within the chain